Bigsimtrap/IDS2024S/quiz/README.md

-Tis page contains all of my quiz submissions
+This folder contains all of my quiz submissions